kathiresan-jayabalan/trans-fasnet-ccfd/README.md

 This repository contains a baseline implementation of TransFASNet for binary credit card fraud classification.

 The model uses a single Transformer encoder to process fixed-length transaction windows.
 Pretraining combines two objectives: an NT-Xent contrastive loss between two augmented views of each window and an auxiliary loss that forecasts the transaction immediately following the window.
 That forecast target comes from outside the window, so the encoder can't just copy it from its own input.
-Fine-tuning then trains the pretrained encoder for fraud classification with class-weighted cross-entropy loss.
+Fine-tuning then trains the pretrained encoder for fraud classification with cross-entropy loss, using BorderlineSMOTE on the training partition to handle class imbalance.

 - **Authors:** Kathiresan Jayabalan, Sethuraman Radhakrishnan